IBM/cp4waiops-samples/kubectl-plugin/waiops-status.md

   * **NOTE**: These functions require bash to be at least version **4**  (MacOS ships with a very old version)
   * **NOTE**: If you have installed/upgraded bash to a path other than `/bin/bash` change the first line of the script to that fully qualified path.

-Run `oc waiops status` to print the statuses of some of your instance's main components.
-If you see components with issues (or are generally facing issues on your cluster), run `oc waiops status-all` for a more detailed printout with more components.
+Run `oc waiops status <namespace>` to print the statuses of some of your instance's main components.
+If you see components with issues (or are generally facing issues on your cluster), run `oc waiops status-all <namespace>` for a more detailed printout with more components.

-If you are upgrading your instance to the latest version, run `oc waiops status-upgrade`, which returns a list of components that have (and have not) completed upgrading.
+If you are upgrading your instance to the latest version, run `oc waiops status-upgrade <namespace>`, which returns a list of components that have (and have not) completed upgrading.

 Below are example outputs of these commands.

-### Installation status checker output (`oc waiops status`)
+### Installation status checker output (`oc waiops status cp4aiops`)
 ```
-$ oc waiops status
+$ oc waiops status cp4aiops
 Already on project "cp4aiops" on server "https://my.cool.domain.com:6443".

 Cloud Pak for AIOps v4.7 installation status: